 Revenues Related to Managed Rigs.
-In May 2021, we entered into an arrangement with an offshore drilling company whereby we provide management and marketing services (or the MMSA) for three of its rigs.
+In May 2021, we entered into an arrangement with an offshore drilling company whereby we provide management and marketing services (or the MMSA) for certain of its rigs.
 Per the MMSA, for stacked rigs we earn a daily service fee and are entitled to reimbursement of direct costs incurred in accordance with the agreement.
 The daily service fee revenue is recognized in line with the contractual rate billed for the services provided and is reported in "Contract Drilling Revenue" in our Consolidated Statements of Operations.
 We record the revenue relating to reimbursed expenses at the gross amount incurred and billed to the rig owner, as "Revenues related to reimbursable expenses" in our Consolidated Statements of Operations.
-We currently manage two of these rigs, both of which were considered stacked rigs at December 31, 2021.
-We expect to commence management of the third rig in 2022.